American Idol season 2: Hollywood week

 The contestants performed in a series of rounds and the number of contestants trimmed was in each round.
-In the first round, the 234 contestants performed a song, after which 114 of them were eliminated.
+In the first round, the 234 contestants performed a song, after which 114 were eliminated.
 In the second round, the remaining 120 contestants were asked to compose a melody for one of five sets of lyrics, and 40 more were cut.
 In the third round, the contestants were separated by gender and performed in small groups.
-The remaining 48 boys chose from The Carpenters' "Superstar", Seal's "Kiss from a Rose", and Barry Manilow's "Tryin' to Get the Feeling Again", while the remaining 32 girls chose from Melissa Manchester's "Don't Cry Out Loud", Freda Payne's "Band of Gold", and Dionne Warwick's "You'll Never Get to Heaven (If You Break My Heart)".
-During his group's performance, Corey Clark, who would later claim a relationship with Paula Abdul, sang to Paula directly and kissed her hand.
+The remaining 48 boys chose from The Carpenters' "Superstar," Seal's "Kiss from a Rose," and Barry Manilow's "Tryin' to Get the Feeling Again," while the remaining 32 girls chose from Melissa Manchester's "Don't Cry Out Loud," Freda Payne's "Band of Gold," and Dionne Warwick's "You'll Never Get to Heaven (If You Break My Heart)."

 In the last round, each of the remaining 48 contestants performed solo.
 After their performances, the contestants were then divided into three groups of sixteen and placed in separate rooms.
-One group was eliminated, and 32 contestants proceeded on to the semi-final rounds.
+One group was eliminated, and 32 contestants proceeded on to the semifinal rounds.

-Semi-finals
+Semifinals

-The format changed slightly in Season 2; instead of three groups of ten, the semi-finalists were grouped into four groups of eight.
-The singers performed solo in a new improved stage with piano accompaniment by Michael Orland, and the performance pre-taped.
-There were no live audience although family members of contestants were present in the Red Room where the contestants were placed.
+The format changed slightly in the second season; instead of three groups of ten, the semifinalists were grouped into four groups of eight.
+The singers performed solo on a new and improved stage with piano accompaniment by Michael Orland, and the performances were pre-taped.
+There was no live audience, although family members of contestants were present in the Red Room where the contestants were placed.

 The results of the public vote were announced live the next day.
-From each group, two were selected to proceed on to the top 12, and those selected reprised their performance in the result show.
-Nine of those who failed at any of previous stages (including the Hollywood rounds and the initial regional auditions) were given one more chance to perform again in the wild-card show.
-Each of the three judges put one contestant from the wild-card group through to the top 12, with the final one selected by the public vote.
+From each group, two were selected to proceed on to the top 12.
+Nine of those who failed at any of previous stages, including the Hollywood rounds and the initial regional auditions, were given one more chance to perform again in the Wild Card show.
+Each of the three judges put one contestant from the Wild Card group through to the top 12, with the final one selected by the public vote.